mn3040/CS3113/Project 1 Simple 2D Scene/README.md

 - Add more sprites or objects to the scene for a richer 2D environment.
 - Implement keyboard or mouse controls for interactive movement of objects.
 - Introduce lighting, shaders, and more advanced graphics techniques.

-## License

-This project is intended for educational purposes and is governed by the academic policies of NYU School of Engineering.
-Any reuse or redistribution of this code should include proper attribution.